nickmccomb/pull-request-stats/README.md

 # Pull Request Stats
 Github action to print relevant stats about Pull Request reviewers.

+This repository is an extended version of [Pull Request Stats](https://github.com/flowwer-dev/pull-request-stats)

 The objective of this action is to:

 * Reduce the time taken to review the pull requests.